Marguerite Hicks: Biography

 Marguerite Bieber was born October 19, 1891 in Dearborn, MI.

 She began her undergraduate studies at the University of Michigan, where she was an undergraduate from 1910 to 1911, leaving school at her mother's death.
-She married Roy Carl Hicks, an accountant, in 1915.
+She married Roy Carl Hicks, an accountant for the Dodge motor company, in 1915.
 They had two children.

 When she was in her 40s, Hicks returned to university, now at Wayne State University, to complete a B.A. in English in 1935.
 She continued her research with an M.A. from Wayne State in 1938.
 Her M.A. thesis was titled A Survey of the English Women Writers 1652-1700.
 This research prompted her to begin collecting books by and about women from the period, an unusual choice since this was before many scholars considered Early Modern women writers worthy of study.
 Hicks was unable to complete a Ph.D. due to her failing eyesight.

 Roy Carl Hicks died in 1942.
 Some time in the late 1930s or early 1940s, Marguerite began a relationship with Thelma James, a folklorist from Wayne State University, who would be her long-term partner.
 Hicks and James collected rare books together throughout the 1940s and 1950s.
 In 1971, Hicks sold her collection of rare books to Oakland University’s Kresge Library.
 James' collection of folklore materials is also now held at Kresge library.
 Hicks died on May 9, 1978.